JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 7.3 Modern Best Practices

-• Clear and concise code improves long-term maintainability.
+• Writing clear and concise code improves long-term maintainability.

-1. Use slice when working with negative values:
+1. Use slice when negative values are required:

-// Example: Extract domain from an email address
+// Example: Extracting the domain from an email address

 let email = "user@example.com";